MisansProducts/Swanky-Space-Site/README.md

 * A tree list for the videos tab
 * True automatic uploading
     * Use Python scripts on the server to detect changes to media content and regenerate lists
+* Change the file extensions for "Images List.txt" and "Music List.txt" to JSON

 ## Credits